zuluchaka/tradingplan/trendline_strategy.md

 - A Trendline is INVALID when it is interesected SIGNIFICANTLY (The trend has probably changed) - Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart

+> Will The Trendline HOLD or Not?

+> Mistakes to avoid when drawing Trendlines

 ### IDENTIFY SUPPORT and RESISTANCE LEVELS